aws/s2n-tls/docs/USAGE-GUIDE.md

 int s2n_offered_psk_free(struct s2n_offered_psk **psk);
 ```

-**s2n_offered_psk** creates a new s2n offered PSK object.
-An offered PSK object represents a single PSK offered by the client.
+**s2n_offered_psk** creates a new offered PSK object.
+An offered PSK represents a single PSK offered by the client.
-This object is used to create the list of offered pre-shared keys sent by the client.
+This object is used to create the list of offered PSKs sent by the client.
 Use **s2n_offered_psk_free** to free
 the memory allocated to the offered PSK object created by this API.

 **s2n_offered_psk_free** frees the memory associated with the **s2n_offered_psk** object.